-4.4.7 Exhibit G: Customer Impact Assessment
+4.4.7 Exhibit G: Customer Impact Assessment ("CIA")

-All applicants are required to provide evidence to the OEB that the incorporation of the applied for facilities will not degrade the electricity service of customers of the transmitter to which the proposed project is connecting.
+All applicants are required to provide evidence to the Board-OEB that the incorporation of the applied for facilities will not degrade the electricity service of customers of the transmitter to which the applied for lineproposed project is connecting.
 This evidence takes the form of the Customer Impact Assessment ("CIA").

-The CIA report is to be completed by the transmitter to which the applicant's transmission facilities are proposed to be connected as specified in the TSC and in the transmitter's OEB-approved connection procedures.
+The CIA report is to be completed by the transmitter to which the applicant's transmission facilities are proposed to be connected as specified in the Transmission System CodeTSC and in the OEB approved transmitter's OEB-approved connection procedures.